lightningnetwork/lnd/docs/rest/websockets.md

 ## Request-streaming RPCs

-Starting with `lnd v0.13.0-beta` all RPCs can be used through REST, even those that are fully bi-directional (e.g. the client can also send multiple request messages to the stream).
+Starting with `lnd v0.13.0-beta` all RPCs can be used through REST, even those that are fully bidirectional (e.g. the client can also send multiple request messages to the stream).

 **Example**:

-As an example we show how one can use the bi-directional channel acceptor RPC.
+As an example we show how one can use the bidirectional channel acceptor RPC.
 Through that RPC each incoming channel open request (another peer opening a channel to our node) will be passed in for inspection.
 We can decide programmatically whether to accept or reject the channel.